-You will be asked to lie still on a table while the CT scanner, which is large and round like a doughnut, slowly rotates around you.
-It may take about 30 minutes to prepare for the scan, but the actual test is painless and takes less than 10 minutes.
+The CT scanner is a large, doughnut-shaped machine.
+You will lie on a table that moves in and out of the scanner.
+It may take about 30 minutes to prepare for the scan, but the actual test is painless and takes about 10 minutes.
 You will be able to go home when the scan is complete.

 For an MRI, you may be injected with a dye that highlights the organs in your body.
 You will then lie on an examination table inside a large metal tube that is open at both ends.

 An MRS (magnetic resonance spectroscopy) scan can be done at the same time as a standard MRI.
-It detects the chemical make-up of the brain, which may be changed by a brain tumour.
+It looks for changes in the chemical make-up of the brain.

-An advanced imaging technique that may enable visualisation of the message pathways (tracts) within the brain e.g. the visual pathway (tracts).
-This can be useful in planning treatment for gliomas.
+This MR (magnetic resonance) scan helps show the message pathways (tracts) within the brain, e.g. the visual tracts.
+It can be useful in planning treatment for gliomas.

 MR perfusion scan

-Another advanced imaging technique that shows the amount of blood flow to various parts of the brain.
-This scan also be used to distinguish between active tumour and treatment effects.
+This type of MR scan shows the amount of blood flowing to various parts of the brain.
+It can also be used to help identify the type of tumour.

 SPET or SPECT scan

 A SPET or SPECT (single photon emission computerised tomography) scan takes three-dimensional pictures showing blood flow in the brain.
 You will be injected with a small amount of radioactive fluid and then your body will be scanned with a special camera.
 Areas with higher blood flow, such as a tumour, will show up brighter on the scan.